-Defendant fails to qualify for a retroactive reduction under U.S.S.G. § 4C1.1 because he received an adjustment under U.S.S.G. § 3B1.1(c) for being an organizer, leader, manager, or supervisor in the charged drug conspiracy.
-Indeed, Defendant received a four-level enhancement
+Defendant fails to qualify for a retroactive reduction under U.S.S.G. § 4C1.1 because he received an adjustment under U.S.S.G. § 3B1.1(c) for being an organizer, leader, manager, or supervisor in the criminal activity.
+Indeed, Defendant received a two-level enhancement for his role in the offense.